Edward Johnson (colonial officer)

 Johnson was the first military officer commissioned in Woburn, and was one of the founders of the Ancient and Honorable Artillery Company of Massachusetts.
 He served as an ensign in Cooke's Company in the Pequot War, served as lieutenant for the Middlesex County Troop in 1643, and was made captain in 1644.
 He served as Surveyor General of the military stores of the colony in 1659.

-Johnson is regarded as the author of the first printed history of New England, The Wonderworking Providence of Sion's Savior in New England, which was published in England in 1654.
+Johnson is regarded as the author of the first printed history of New England, The Wonder-Working Providence of Sions Savior in New England, which was published in England in 1654.

 Johnson was selected by the General Court to make the first map of Massachusetts.
 He established the boundary between Massachusetts and New Hampshire, and also laid out the boundaries of Woburn and other towns.